loekensgard/loekensgard/README.md

 #### 👷 Personal ⚡

 * [Crypto Price Notifier][crypto-price-notifier], a discord bot reporting the current price of Bitcoin and Ethereum.
-* [Esportal Browser Boost][esportal-browser-boost], a chrome plugin that removes autoplaying twitch streams.
+* [Esportal Browser Boost][esportal-browser-boost], a Chrome extension that removes autoplaying twitch streams.
+* [Garmin Shot Analyzer][garmin-shot-analyzer], a Chrome extension that detects miscalculated golf shots in Garmin Connect..

 #### 👮 Professional